trivedidhriti2003/bootcamp_Dhriti_Trivedi/README.md

 /src/         # Scripts for preprocessing, analysis, plotting
 /notebooks/   # Jupyter notebooks for exploration and model building
 /docs/        # Stakeholder-facing artifacts (e.g., memo, framing slide)

+## Project Overview & Methodology
+The project's objective was to determine if daily changes in trading volume could reliably predict the direction or magnitude of the next day's price movement.
+The methodology involved several key stages:

+Data Ingestion & Cleaning: Historical daily data (Open, High, Low, Close, Volume) was loaded, cleaned, and processed for analysis.

+Feature Engineering: Key metrics were engineered from the raw data, including:

+- Daily Return (%): The daily percentage change in the closing price.

+- Volume Change (%): The daily percentage change in trading volume.

+- Volatility (%): The daily price range as a percentage of the closing price.

+- Modeling & Analysis: Three primary experiments were conducted to test the hypothesis:

+Experiment 1 (Regression): A linear regression model was built to predict Daily Return using the previous day's Volume Change.

+Experiment 2 (Advanced Regression): A second regression model was built using a "smarter" feature that compared the daily volume to its 50-day moving average.

+Experiment 3 (Classification): A logistic regression model was trained to predict whether the next day would be a "high volatility" or "low volatility" day based on the previous day's Volume Change.

+Of course.
+Here is a final summary report for your project based on all the steps you've completed.

+Project Report: The Impact of Trading Volume on Short-Term Market Price Movements Executive Summary
+This project investigated the common hypothesis that changes in daily trading volume can be used to predict short-term price movements in a major market index.
+Using daily data for the Dow Jones Industrial Average from April 2018 to March 2023, a series of statistical models were developed to test this relationship.

+The analysis concluded that there is no statistically significant or practically useful relationship between daily volume changes and the next day's price returns or volatility.
+The findings suggest that, for this dataset, daily trading volume is not a reliable standalone indicator for making short-term trading decisions.

+Project Overview & Methodology
+The project's objective was to determine if daily changes in trading volume could reliably predict the direction or magnitude of the next day's price movement.
+The methodology involved several key stages:

+Data Ingestion & Cleaning: Historical daily data (Open, High, Low, Close, Volume) was loaded, cleaned, and processed for analysis.

+Feature Engineering: Key metrics were engineered from the raw data, including:

+Daily Return (%): The daily percentage change in the closing price.

+Volume Change (%): The daily percentage change in trading volume.

+Volatility (%): The daily price range as a percentage of the closing price.

+Modeling & Analysis: Three primary experiments were conducted to test the hypothesis:

+Experiment 1 (Regression): A linear regression model was built to predict Daily Return using the previous day's Volume Change.

+Experiment 2 (Advanced Regression): A second regression model was built using a "smarter" feature that compared the daily volume to its 50-day moving average.

+Experiment 3 (Classification): A logistic regression model was trained to predict whether the next day would be a "high volatility" or "low volatility" day based on the previous day's Volume Change.

+## Key Findings & Evidence
+Across all three experiments, the results consistently showed a lack of predictive power from the volume-based features.

+Finding 1:

+Trading Volume Fails to Predict Price Returns
+Both regression models found no meaningful link between volume changes and price returns.
+The models had an R-squared value near zero, indicating that volume changes explained virtually none of the variation in daily returns.
+The relationship is visualized in the scatter plot below, which shows no discernible pattern and a flat trendline, confirming the lack of a linear relationship.

+Finding 2:

+Trading Volume Fails to Predict Volatility
+The classification model, designed to predict whether the next day would be calm or choppy, performed no better than a random guess.
+The model achieved a final accuracy of 51.65% on unseen test data, which is statistically indistinguishable from a 50% coin flip.
+This indicates that volume change is not a reliable signal for forecasting periods of high volatility.

+## Conclusion & Recommendations

+Final Conclusion: The central hypothesis of this project is not supported by the evidence.
+For the Dow Jones Industrial Average during the period studied, daily changes in trading volume are not a reliable predictor of either short-term price returns or next-day volatility.

+## Limitations:

+- This analysis was limited to a single market index and may not generalize to individual stocks or other asset classes.

+- The use of daily data may miss important intraday relationships between volume and price.

+- The models were primarily linear and may not capture more complex, non-linear dynamics.

+## Recommendations for Future Work:

+- Test the same hypothesis on different assets, such as high-growth tech stocks or cryptocurrencies, which may exhibit different behaviors.

+- Explore more complex, non-linear models (e.g., machine learning models like Gradient Boosting or LSTMs) to capture more intricate patterns.

+- Incorporate additional data sources, such as market sentiment from news headlines, to potentially improve predictive power.